The 30 Best & Worst Easter Candies—Ranked!

 Despite the fact that a seemingly-healthy, carrot-munching animal like a rabbit is such a prominent mascot for Easter, this holiday is just as candy-filled as Halloween.
 The only difference is that we don’t get to sit back with a glass of wine as the kids hustle from house to house collecting their prizes.
 Quite the contrary, actually, because we adults simply gift them a basket full of all the foil-wrapped chocolates and marshmallow candies their little hearts’ desire.

 While, yes, you can certainly take a load off and live a little by indulging in your favorite Easter candies, we thought it would be fun to rank the popular treats by their nutrition—just in case you were curious to see exactly how much sugar is hidden in those giant chocolate bunnies.
 Read on to find out where your favorites lie.
-And once your candy shopping is done and you’re looking to steer your diet in the right direction, consider subscribing to the new Eat This, Not That! magazine now!
-You’ll find healthy recipes, supermarket shopping guides, and essential nutrition tips at your fingertips.
-For a limited time, you can save 50 percent off the cover price—click here!
+And once your candy shopping is done and you’re looking to steer your diet in the right direction, consider 30 Easy Ways to Stop Eating So Much Sugar.

 How We Ranked Them